shimaore/esl/src/esl.coffee.md

 The `freeswitch_connect` event is triggered by our `connectionListener` once the parser is set up and ready.

-          call.once 'freeswitch_connect'
-          .then ->
+          call.once 'freeswitch_connect', ->

 The request-listener is called within the context of the `FreeSwitchResponse` object.

             try
               requestListener.call call

-All errors are reported directly on the socket; even though `FreeSwitchResponse` contains an `EventEmitter` we don't use it for error notification.
+All errors are reported on `FreeSwitchResponse`.

             catch exception
-              call.socket.emit 'error', exception
+              call.emit 'error.listener', exception

 The connection-listener is called last to set the parser up and trigger the request-listener.